A raw vegan smoothie inspired by the flavors of a pina colada with banana in it, also known as a monkeylada.

 Two unusual things about this recipe are first that I added in Coconut meat also known as coconut manna or coconut meat butter.
 This really gives the smoothie richness and strong coconut flavor.
 A little goes a long way, so 1 tablespoon is all you need for two servings.
 You can find it at the health food store with the coconut oil, or a lot of times it will be stocked with the peanut butters.
 It is thick like peanut butter, and it is great in vegan ice cream too.
 It is solid below 80 degrees (because some of the fats are saturated.)

-The other curve ball ingredient is the cashews.
+The other curveball ingredient is the cashews.
 For the base of the smoothie, you blend the cashews with the coconut water to make coconut cashew cream.
 I learned about making cashew cream from a vegan chef I had in culinary school.
 He taught us to use it in place of heavy cream in all sorts of recipes, including amazingly good vegan alfredo sauce.
 After that, I used it a lot when I was a personal chef for clients who couldn’t tolerate dairy.
-I have used it in recipes here on the blog like in this lamb with cashew curry sauce or an almond cream variation for this swiss chard tart with chevre and leeks.
+I have used it in recipes here and there or an almond cream variation for this swiss chard tart with chevre and leeks.
 Recently I have been noticing recipes calling for the step of soaking the cashews first for four hours or overnight.
 I tried it out this time, and the texture was even better, and less grainy.

 Raw, vegan and gluten-free smoothie recipe inspired by the flavors of a pina colada with banana in it, also known as a monkeylada.